umple/umple.gradle/README.md

 Here, the `libs` folder is relative to your project's root folder (i.e. the folder that contains your project's `build.gradle` file).
 You should double-check that `0.1.3` is the latest version of the plugin.
 If it's not, please get the latest version and update this readme!

-To keep the Umple Jar up-to-date automatically through Gradle, I recommend the `download` plugin.
+To keep the Umple Jar up-to-date automatically through Gradle, we recommend the `download` plugin.
 Once the plugin has been applied in your `build.gradle` file, you can add a `downloadUmpleJar` task that will automatically download newer versions of the jar as they're released.
 We make the download task `dependOn` `generateSource` so that it runs every time the main Umple tasks run:
 ```
 apply plugin: 'de.undercouch.download'